Rutgers University–Camden Learning Abroad | Academic and Administrative Framework

 - All program leaders must

-- Make travel arrangements in collaboration with the Rutgers-Camden Center for International Programs;
+- Make travel arrangements in collaboration with the Rutgers-Camden Office of International Students & Global Programs;

 - Post their program description, itinerary, course syllabus, application, and all related documents at globaleducation.rutgers.edu to insure that all participants have complied with health, safety, and other requirements and to facilitate recordkeeping and reporting;